-The management structure (administrations, institutions, consultative forums, scientific bodies, NGOs etc.), responsible for the management of the site and for the implementation of the measures should be clearly described.
-Information of the funding sources - the state budget, the national funds for environmental protection and others should be specified.
+The management body is of crucial importance for the implementation of the management measures.
+The management structure (administrations, institutions, consultative forums, scientific bodies, NGOs etc.), which will be responsible for the management of the site and for the implementation of the measures, should be clearly described.
+Information of the funding sources - state budget, the national funds for environmental protection and others- should be specified.